 Being sensitive to light sometimes indicates serious eye health issues and requires immediate contact with your trusted eye care center.
 Light sensitivity can indicate some more serious problems and is a symptom of many disorders and diseases of the eyes.

 Seeing halos around lights in the middle of the day sometimes indicates the possibility of you having astigmatism or presbyopia.
 It can also be a symptom of some other more serious condition.
-Therefore it is recommended that you visit your preferred eye care center at the earliest.
+Therefore, you must visit your preferred eye care center at the earliest.

 Migraines or headaches experienced constantly can be a by-product of vision problems.
-Vision change is gradual, and a person only realizes that their eyesight has weakened after visiting the eye care clinic and an eye exam performed.
-Just like an engine needs timely maintenance and checkups, your body also needs care, and your eyes are no exception to this fact.
-Periodic visits to an eye care center are universally recommended to ensure a healthy vision and avoid any serious problems.
+Vision change is gradual, and a person only realizes that their eyesight has weakened after visiting the eye care clinic and having an eye exam performed.
+Just like an engine needs timely maintenance and checkups, your body also needs care, and your eyes are no exception.
+Periodic visits to an eye care center are universally recommended to ensure healthy vision and avoid serious problems.